 Warrior: I have never been - nor shall I ever be - your slave.

-It doubles as a Crowning Moment of Heartwarming when: You spared the lives of Overseer Tremel and Lord Rhatari.
-The Sith Warrior shows some affection in his voice, like talking to an old master or friend, when asking: "Glad you are still alive old man.
+It doubles as a Crowning Moment of Heartwarming when you spared the lives of Overseer Tremel and Lord Rathari.
+The Sith Warrior shows some affection in their voice, like talking to an old master or friend, when asking: "Glad you are still alive, old man.
 Are you well?".
-When an all powerful Sith Lord, second only to the Emperor, actually shows some type of caring for someone, knowing how Sith are, it is really heartwarming.
+When an all-powerful Sith Lord, second only to the Emperor, actually shows some type of care for someone, knowing how Sith are, it is really heartwarming.

 After being defeated, Darth Baras orders Darth Marr and Darth Ravage to kill you.
 They both refuse on the grounds that doing so would be defying the Emperor's Wrath.
 Baras, realizing that he's finally run out of options, is reduced to a sputtering wreck.

-On Dromund Kaas, the first mission that Darth Baras sends the Sith Warrior on involves retrieving some cargo, which naturally gets ambused by two rival gangs.
-The Sith Warrior can somehow manage to turn them against one another, leading to them starting a gunfight that wipes out both sides, all while the Sith Warrior smugly watches from the sidelines...
+On Dromund Kaas, the first mission that Darth Baras sends the Sith Warrior on involves retrieving some cargo, which naturally gets ambushed by two rival gangs.
+The Sith Warrior can somehow manage to turn them against one another, leading them into a gunfight that wipes out both sides, all while the Sith Warrior smugly watches from the sidelines...

 She gets another one when you come back with the map and a loyal Dashade assassin.
 When you walk in, Ffon is whining about how the mission was impossible.
 On seeing you with the map, Harkun snatches it from you and gives it to Ffon.
 Then Zash arrives, tells you to shut up if you protest Harkun's favoritism, and intimidates Ffon into admitting the truth.
 Then she kills him effortlessly and chews Harkun out for being such an idiot.